FAQs

 General Questions

-Please click here to find out more about covid cover.
+Please visit our dedicated Cover information page to find out more about Covid cover.

 All claims must be reported to our Claims Department within 31 days or as soon as possible following an insured event.
 You must forward original documentation when claiming.
 You will also be required to forward a copy of your Validation Certificate and Policy Wording.
 Contact details for the Claims Department can be found in your policy Summary.
 Please click here to find out how to make a claim